Section 1000: Campus Policy

 500 APPEAL PROCEDURE

 520 Conflict Review Committee.
 If the Chancellor wishes to have the benefit of advice from a Conflict Review Committee, the Chancellor shall appoint a three-member committee.
-The members shall include employees or community members who have had no involvement in the decision being appealed and who have relevant experience or training to assess the conflict.
+The members shall include employees or community members who have not been involved in the decision being appealed and who have relevant experience or training to assess the conflict.

 530 Montana University System Appeal.
 An employee who disagrees with the final decision of the Chancellor may appeal further as provided in the Board of Regents Appeal Policy, 203.5.2.